microsoft/Tools-for-Health-Data-Anonymization/README.md

   "otherValues":"redact"
 }
 ```
-> [!Note] : Take care of the expression for field has choise of types. e.g. Observation.value[x].
+> [!Note] : Take care of the expression for field has choices of types. e.g. Observation.value[x].
 The expression for the path should be Observation.value.

 To generalize string data type using expression to define the value set mapping